-The researcher believes that the student in the government college has a proactive and competitive motive to prove himself to achieve success and to reach high academic achievement because he takes into consideration that this university will achieve his current and future goals.
-As for the student in the private college, everything he aspires to has been achieved and he will graduate and achieve his goals in life and that he has taken his share of knowledge and study like the student in the government college and will also enjoy the advantages of appointment like his peers in the government colleges.
+The researcher believes that the student at the government college has a proactive, competitive motive to prove himself and achieve success, and to attain high academic achievement, because he believes this university will help him achieve his current and future goals.
+As for the student in the private college, everything he aspires to has been completed, and he will graduate and achieve his goals in life.
+He has taken his share of knowledge and study, like a student in a government college.
+He will also enjoy the advantages of an appointment, like his peers in government colleges.